broadinstitute/cromwell/docs/RuntimeAttributes.md

 ```

 ### Boot Disk
-In addition to working disks, JES allows specification of a boot disk size.
+In addition to working disks, Pipelines API allows specification of a boot disk size.
 This is the disk where the docker image itself is booted, **not the working directory of your task on the VM**.
 Its primary purpose is to ensure that larger docker images can fit on the boot disk.
 ```
 runtime {